kammitama5/Udacity_Front_End_Dev/README.md

 - CORS: Cross-Origin Resource Sharing (policy meant to protect servers from malicious requests).
 Enabled on server-side.
   Some APIs support it; others do not.

+- JSONP - request gets wrapped into a function before getting back to client